Tome wants to bring work presentations into the social media age

 “Software can always be built,” Hoffman says.
 But since those companies are focused on their existing, legacy, desktop-oriented products—which Hoffman compared to “a 2,000-item Swiss Army knife”—they’re less likely to suddenly switch gears to focus on competing with mobile-oriented Tome.

 Peiris says the company will likely one day charge for multiuser corporate accounts but is committed to offering a free version for individual users.
-At present, Tome is available to new users by invitation only, though the company intends to change that after working with users to figure out what they want and how best to get them started with the tool.
+At present, Tome is available to anyone who visits the site.
 Already, the company has seen some interesting use cases, like people building fitness guides to take to the gym.

 “We’re really excited to get it to a lot of different types of people, in the sense that we’ve had real estate agents use it, we’ve had fitness trainers use it,” Peiris says.
 “I think we just want to go really broad.”